-Powers to increase the share capital and authorisations to purchase treasury shares.
 Powers to increase the share capital.

-Directors have not been given powers to increase the share capital against payment in one or more operations or given the authority to issue bonds convertible into both ordinary and saving shares or with warrants valid to subscribe to shares.3
+Directors have not been given powers to increase the share capital against payment in one or more operations or given the authority to issue bonds convertible into both ordinary and saving shares or with warrants valid to subscribe to shares.